ksahlin/strobemers/README.md

 A repository for generating strobemers and evaluation.

-First off, this is a prototype implementation created for the analysis in the [paper](https://doi.org/10.1101/2021.01.28.428549) describing strobemers.
-As Python is inefficient (and memory requiring) with string manipulation, any real implementation and usage of strobemers should probably happen in a low level language.
+First off, this is a prototype implementation created for the analysis in the [preprint](https://doi.org/10.1101/2021.01.28.428549) describing strobemers.
+As Python is inefficient with string manipulation, any real implementation and usage of strobemers should probably happen in a low level language.
 However, the Python code is sufficient as proof of concept.

 ## Strobemers in compiled languages